Type of resources

 Reflectance Transformation Imaging files for the type specimen GSM105875 [IGSN:UKBGSGSM105875] and two paratypes GSM106040 [IGSN:UKBGSGSM106040] , GSM106112 [IGSN:UKBGSGSM106112] of Hylaecullulus fordi, a new species of rangeomorph from the Bradgate Formation (Ediacaran) of Charnwood Forest, UK.
 Supporting information for Kenchington, Dunn and Wilby - Modularity and overcompensatory growth in rangeomorphs (late Ediacaran, approx. 580-541 Ma): adaptations for coping with environmental pressures.
 Current Biology.

 High frequency (100 Hz) data from two horizontal induction coils measuring the Earth's magnetic field at the Eskdalemuir Observatory in the United Kingdom.
-The data covers the period from January 2015 to December 2015.
+The data covers the period from January 2016 to December 2016.
 Also included are examples of Matlab code and the frequency calibration files to convert to the raw data to SI units.
-Thumbnail spectrograms and metadata about the setup and equipment is also supplied.
+Thumbnail spectrograms and metadata are also supplied.